butkiem/COCOS/README.md

 ## Testing COCOS using a virtual machine

 Ensembl provides a virtual machine (ftp.ensembl.org/pub/current_virtual_machine) for virtual box (free).
-VEP is pre-installed and can be readily used.
-The user can download and install the virtual machine machine with 5 simple steps outline on the Ensembl website - <a href=http://www.ensembl.org/info/data/virtual_machine.html>link</a>.
+VEP is pre-installed and can be used immediately.
+The user can download and install the virtual machine machine with 5 simple steps outline on this <a href=http://www.ensembl.org/info/data/virtual_machine.html>Ensembl website</a>.

 <li>Obtain VirtualBox</li>
 <li>Download and import the virtual machine</li>
 <li>Create shared folders</li>